Intrinsic Mirror Symmetry: Comparison of moduli spaces

 \subsection{Vanishing contributions from tails}

-We will see that it is precisely irreducible components with tails which cause trouble for comparing virtual fundamental classes using both the morphisms $i$ and $j$ in diagram \eqref{eq:comparison diagram2}.
+We will see in the proofs of Theorems~\ref{thm:first comparison} and \ref{thm:second comparison} that it is precisely irreducible components with tails which may potentially cause trouble for comparing virtual fundamental classes using both the morphisms $i$ and $j$ in diagram \eqref{eq:comparison diagram2}.
 So we now show that irreducible components with tails do not contribute to the virtual count.
 We continue to use the notation $i,j,i',j',k_1,k_2,k_3$ for the morphisms of \eqref{eq:comparison diagram2}.

 \begin{lemma} Let $\foM$ be a (reduced) irreducible component of either

 with a terminal tail.
 Then $k_1^![\foM]$, $k_2^![\foM]$ or $k_3^![\foM]$ respectively vanishes in the rational Chow group. \end{lemma}